-This System Programming procedure identifies up to 48 extensions to ring when a doorphone button is pressed.
-When a person uses the doorphone, it rings all alert extensions at the same time.
-If the alert extension is a system phone, the call rings with a unique ding-dong sound to distinguish it from other calls.
-Additionally, if you have two doorphones, they will ring with different tones so you can distinguish between them.
+This System Programming procedure identifies up to 48 extensions to signal when a doorphone button is pressed.
+When a person uses the doorphone, it signals all alert extensions at the same time.
+If the alert extension is a system phone, the call signals with a unique ding-dong sound to distinguish it from other calls.
+Additionally, if you have two doorphones, they signal with different tones so you can distinguish between them.

-- Use Doorphone Extensions (#604 and #605) to identify the extensions to which doorphones are connected. - If Do Not Disturb is active at a doorphone alert extension, the person at the doorphone will hear signaling, but the alert extension will not be signaled.
+- You must use Doorphone Extensions (#604 and #605) to identify the extensions to which doorphones are connected. - If Do Not Disturb is active at a doorphone alert extension, the person at the doorphone hears signaling, but the alert extension is not signaled.